ovh/terraform-provider-ovh/website/docs/r/cloud_project_kube.html.markdown

    Changing this value recreates the resource.

 * `version` - (Optional) kubernetes version to use.
-   Changing this value recreates the resource.
+   Changing this value updates the resource.
 Defaults to latest available.

 * `private_network_id` - (Optional) OpenStack private network ID to use.
    Changing this value recreates the resource.
 Defaults - not use private network.